 The DOS ranks destinations on the following four-step scale.

 Cancun currently sits at Level 2.
-And it’s been at this level for at least the past few years since I’ve been traveling there.
+It’s been at this level for at least the past few years since I’ve been traveling there.

-So, it remains at a stable level and one that several cities in the U.S. would likely fall under if the DOS had such a ranking system for domestic destinations (Chicago, anyone?).
+So, Cancun remains at a stable safety level and one that several cities in the U.S. would likely fall under if the DOS had such a ranking system for domestic destinations (looking at you, Chicago).